 Welcome to the School of Mechanical and Systems Engineering - highly rated in the Research Excellence Framework (REF2014), with 81% of our research rated as 'world-leading' or 'internationally-excellent'.

 Our multi-disciplinary school offers a wide range of accredited undergraduate and postgraduate degrees, covering topics from many facets of mechanical engineering.
-Research within the school is far-ranging and encompasses the fields of bio-engineering, engineering mathematics, MEMS, manufacturing, power and transmission systems, railway research, robotics, smart materials, fluid dynamics and multiphase flows.
+Research within the school is far-ranging and encompasses the fields of: bio-engineering * engineering mathematics * MEMS * manufacturing * power and transmission systems * railway research * robotics * smart materials * fluid dynamics * multiphase flows.

 The School of Mechanical and Systems Engineering is part of the Faculty of Science Agriculture and Engineering (SAgE).
-The Head of School is Dr JC Appleby and there are currently about 105 Academic, Research and Support Staff and about 600 students.
+The Head of School is Dr JC Appleby and there are currently about 140 academic, research and support staff and about 850 students.
 We deliver degree programmes in Newcastle and also in Singapore.

-Within the School are the main academic group, delivering taught and research degrees and undertaking research, the University Railway Research Centre NewRail, and the Design Unit Gear Technology Centre, who provide services relating to gears and transmissions to industry worldwide.
-The Sir Joseph Swan Centre for Energy Research group (director Prof Tony Roskilly) has recently become part of the School.
+Within the School are the main academic group, delivering taught and research degrees and undertaking research, the Sir Joseph Swan Centre for Energy Research, the University Railway Research Centre NewRail, and the Design Unit Gear Technology Centre, who provide services relating to gears and transmissions to industry worldwide.